azatsatklichov/Java-Features/README.md

 - 296: Consolidate the JDK Forest into a Single Repository
 - 304: Garbage-Collector Interface: improve the source code isolation of different garbage collectors by introducing a clean garbage collector (GC) interface
 - 307: Parallel Full GC for G1: improves G1 worst-case latencies by making the full GC parallel
-- 310: Application Class-Data Sharing:  JEP extends the existing Class-Data Sharing (“CDS”) feature
+- 310: Application Class-Data Sharing:  JEP extends the existing Class-Data Sharing (â€œCDSâ€�) feature
 - 312: Thread-Local Handshakes
 - 314: Additional Unicode Language-Tag Extensions
 - 316: Heap Allocation on Alternative Memory Devices: It enables the HotSpot VM to allocate the Java object heap on an alternative memory device, such as an NV-DIMM, specified by the user.